Dynamic Pages

 02 Research & Insights

-The goal was not only to apply Clal’s refreshed brand language to the website, but also to improve the way dynamic pages were built and maintained.
-After working closely with the content team for over two years, I was familiar with their workflow, recurring layout issues, and the flexibility they needed in order to create pages independently.
+The goal was not only to apply Clal’s refreshed brand language, but to improve how dynamic pages were built and maintained.
+After reviewing existing pages and working closely with the content team, I identified three recurring needs.

 Brand implementation